ERRORS & CONDITIONS

 stack has unwound.

-That's where handler-bind and invoke-restart come to the rescure.
+That's where handler-bind and invoke-restart come to the rescue.
 Unlike

 handler-case, handler-bind can catch that malformed-line condition and